Harness Key Concepts

 Workflows model how your application is deployed, verified, and rolled back, and who gets notified, among other important phases.

-Workflows include the Service, Environment, and Service Infrastructure to use for the deployment steps, showing how your model is using the Harness abstraction components together:
+Workflows include the Service, Environment, and Infrastructure Definition to use for the deployment steps, showing how your model is using the Harness abstraction components together:

 Workflows include Verify Steps.
 This is where we add Harness Verification Providers and apply Harness Continuous Verification to deployments.